yangjenny/ImbalancedLearningRL/README.md

 This example uses the UCI Adult dataset, where one is trying to classify income (two classes: <=50K and >50K).
 Additional details about the dataset, including all attributes included, can be found [here](https://archive.ics.uci.edu/ml/datasets/Adult).

+After training, performance metrics (auroc,npv,ppv,recall,specificity) and raw prediction results will be saved as csv files in the path.
+An example run and expected output can be found in example/training_example.ipynb

 ## Citation

 If you found our work useful, please consider citing: